YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 We have seen that the OCanren internal representation of a string has a type of the form `('a, 'a logic) injected` and we have named it an _injected type_, referring to the injection of data from user level representation into the internal representation.
-This type expression involves several sutlties that are, when combined together, not apparent.
+This type expression involves several subtleties that are, when combined together, not apparent.
 In this lesson we break down such type expressions into their very components, so that the reader can appreciate the construction of these internal types and can build his own.